2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 MUSICAL THEATER – Performance featuring any style of dance from a Broadway, Movie or Television Show.
 Any number of acro/gymnastic tricks are permissible.

-HIP HOP/FUNK – Performance demonstrating street style jazz incorporating hip hop and/or funk choreography.
+HIP HOP – Performance demonstrating street style jazz incorporating hip hop and/or funk choreography.
 Any number of acro/gymnastic tricks and breakdancing are permissible.

 OPEN – Performance demonstrating any style of dance or a combination of dance styles.
 Any number of acro/gymnastic tricks are permissible.

 SUPER LINE – Performance must contain at least 15 dancers incorporating any style of dance or combination of dance styles.
+This category may comprise of performers from all levels and ages (excluding TEACHERS / ADULTS).
+Super Line performances can portray a theme or style of dance, but should not portray a storyline, plot or narrative.
+Each Super Line has a 5 minute time limit for performance and is alloted a maximum of 4 minutes total for set-up and removal of props.
+Please remember, for safety purposes, all props (hand-held or freestanding) are restricted to a maximum height of 15 feet.
+The use of safety railings is recommended.
+Dancers CANNOT perform more than 6 feet above the stage floor on any props.
+If a performance violates the safety prop height rule, the performance is no longer eligible for High Point Overalls.
 Any number of acro/gymnastic tricks are permissible.
-This category may comprise of performers from all levels and ages excluding TEACHERS / ADULTS.
-Overall High Point awards and cash prizes will be presented to the top scoring act.
-Super Line performances can portray a theme or style of dance, but should not portray a storyline, plot or narrative.
-Each Super Line has a 5:00 minute time limit for performance and is given a maximum of 4:00 minutes total for set-up and removal of props.

 Super Line Performance Example: WATCH VIDEO.

 PRODUCTION – Performance must contain at least 15 dancers incorporating any style of dance or combination of dance styles.
+This category may comprise of performers from all levels and ages (including TEACHERS / ADULTS).
+Production performances MUST portray a storyline, plot or narrative throughout, resembling that of a film, book, play, musical, etc. Props are mandatory and must be hand-held or free standing.
+Each Production has an 8 minute time limit for performance and is alloted a maximum of 5 minutes total for set-up and removal of props.
+Please remember, for safety purposes, all props (hand-held or freestanding) are restricted to a maximum height of 15 feet.
+The use of safety railings is recommended.
+Dancers CANNOT perform more than 6 feet above the stage floor on any props.
+If a performance violates the safety prop height rule, the performance is no longer eligible for High Point Overalls.
 Any number of acro/gymnastic tricks are permissible.
-This category may comprise of performers from all levels and ages including TEACHERS / ADULTS.
-Overall High Point awards and cash prizes will be awarded to the top scoring act.
-Production performances MUST portray a storyline, plot or narrative throughout, resembling that of a film, book, play, musical, etc. Props are mandatory and must be hand-held or free standing.
-Each Production has an 8:00 minute time limit for performance and is given a maximum of 5:00 minutes total for set-up and removal of props.

 Production Performance Example: WATCH VIDEO.